Dan D'Antoni: Marshall

 On April 24, 2014, D'Antoni was announced as the new head coach of Marshall University Thundering Herd men's basketball program, 43 years after he was an assistant with the Herd.

 He led the Thundering Herd to the Conference USA tournament championship game in 2017, where they were defeated by Middle Tennessee, who earned a spot in the NCAA tournament.
 On March 10, 2018, he led Marshall back to the Conference USA championship game, this time defeating Western Kentucky and earning an automatic bid in the NCAA tournament.
 It was Marshall's first appearance in the NCAA tournament since 1987.

-On March 16, 2018 the 13th-seeded Herd defeated 4th-seeded Wichita State 81–75 in Marshall's opening game of the 2018 NCAA Tournament.
+On March 16, 2018, the 13th-seeded Herd defeated 4th-seeded Wichita State 81–75 in Marshall's opening game of the 2018 NCAA Tournament.
 It was the team's first-ever win in the tournament.
 In Round 2, Marshall lost 94–71 to West Virginia University, finishing the season with a 25–11 record.
 In 2019, he led Marshall to the CIT Championship.

+On March 25, 2024, Marshall University Athletics announced it had parted ways with D’Antoni.
+Associate head coach Cornelius Jackson was announced as his successor on the same day.